How to Find an Equivalent Spare Part Safely

 • Chemical exposure

-• Outdoor or indoor location
+• Indoor or outdoor location

 • Continuous or intermittent duty

-Step 8: Check Manufacturer Datasheets
+Step 8: Compare Datasheets

 Compare:

-• Original part datasheet
+• Original datasheet

 • Proposed equivalent datasheet